lkplayground/zensical-wavedrom-integration-attempt/README.md

 # Zensical+WaveDrom Integration Attempt MWE

 This repository contains a minimal working example for the problem of integrating [WaveDrom][wavedrom-gh] (JavaScript-based digital waveform rendering engine) with [Zensical having `navigation.instant` feature enabled][zensical-instant-navigation].
+Additional exemplary script (`mywrap.js`) is included which proves that the problem is of general nature and not WaveDrom-specific.

 Install: